 Inspiration with a message that’s easy to catch

 I believe that it’s important to not only have a strong message but to also get kids moving.
 Connecting a message with an activity is a great way to get oxygen to the brain and to reinforce that message.
-Currently, I offer two presentations, a session for parents, frisbee workshops and book readings.
 Each presentation for kids includes the Unplugg’d Challenge and I can do more than one group book reading, depending on the number of students.
 I can run multi-day frisbee workshops depending on the number of students at your school and can even run multiple workshops for the same group.

-I base my presentations and my messages around a few core virtues.
-I believe that character education through various forms of literacy is the way to have an impact on future generations.
-The core virtues I talk about are:
+I believe that character education through various forms of literacy is a great way to connect and impact.
+My core virtues are:

-Since I started speaking in schools 4 years ago, I have spoken in close to 150 schools and connected with more than 35,000 students.
+Since I started speaking in schools 4 years ago, I have been to more than 150 schools and connected with more than 35,000 students.
 I have met hundreds of principals, gym teachers, EA’s, and classroom teachers.
 I have been in schools that are the best in their district and schools who are near the bottom in their district.
-I have been in schools that are low income, high needs and schools that are extremely well funded.
+I have been in schools that are low income/high needs and schools that are extremely well funded.

 As such, I have a broad range of experience and I know what works and what doesn’t work.
 My approach is simple.
 Focus on the desired behaviour and minimize the time spent on the undesirable behaviour.